The Importance of Using Shopper Language

 It’s supposed to get to minus 10, but let’s move on from how cold it is.
 Last week, we said to our viewers that this week we would talk about terminology.
 Now, I’m going to lead the charge on this one, because something that we’re doing wrong as an industry, or as category managers, or as suppliers, or as supermarkets, is when we use terminology that the shopper doesn’t understand.

-Young woman with an I don't know expression and both palms open with yellow background
+Young woman with an I don't know expression about Using Shopper Language

 Do you know the shopper’s language?